sooriyaarachchi/pybites.github.io-src/content/simple_web_scraper.md

 ## The Code

-The final code for this simple scraper can be found in the [PyBites Code Repo](https://github.com/pybites/blog_code/tree/master/wowhead_scraper).
+The final code for this simple scraper can be found in the [PyBites Code Repo](https://github.com/pybites/blog_code), subdirectory [BeautifulSoup](https://github.com/pybites/blog_code/tree/master/BeautifulSoup).

 > Disclaimer: I've lumped everything under the main() function.
 This is a really simple program and I wanted to keep it as readable as possible, thus it's not all split it into different functions.